-In a leap from his senatorial days in the 1980s and ’90s, the presidential candidate has developed a nuanced slate for legislation and treatment policies, informed by his son’s experience with addiction
+In a leap from his senatorial days in the 1980s and ’90s, Joe Biden has developed a nuanced slate for legislation and treatment policies, informed by his son’s experience with addiction

 By William WagnerOctober 15, 2020

 In advance of Election Day, Nov.
 3, TreatmentMagazine.com is spotlighting both 2020 presidential election candidates’ approaches to drug policy, legislation and the most pressing addiction and treatment issues.
 We invite you to also read this article’s companion piece on President Donald J. Trump’s point of view and approach.

 He was referring to 50-year-old Hunter Biden, and this wasn’t the first time he had expressed such a sentiment during his presidential run.
 In an interview with CNN in July, the former vice president said of his son, “Hunter’s been through some tough times, but he’s fighting.
 He’s never given up.
 He’s the most honorable, decent person I know.”

 Addiction clearly has become an issue of importance to Biden and, by extension, his campaign.

 It’s a dramatic departure for a man who once was at least partly synonymous with the ill-fated “War on Drugs.”
 As a senator he coauthored the 1986 Anti-Drug Abuse Act, otherwise known by Biden himself as the “crack house legislation,” which imposed harsher penalties for drug offenses.
 By the mid-1990s, after playing roles in passing other draconian legislation, Biden had cemented his reputation as a “tough on crime” lawmaker.